TRIQS/ctseg/doc/guide/step_by_step.rst

 Step-by-step guide
 ==================

-Below is a step-by-step guide to setting up a CTQMC calcultion with the CTSEG-J solver.
+Below is a step-by-step guide to setting up a CTQMC calculation with the CTSEG solver.

 Step 1 - Choose the construction parameters
 *******************************************